Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 // Handle incoming message from WhatsApp/Telegram/Slack

 This is the pattern that made OpenClaw possible.
-Peter Steinberger's "weekend hack" plugged Pi's agent core into a multi-platform messaging gateway — and the result went viral because the underlying agent engine (Pi) was solid enough to handle real-world, multi-channel workloads.
+Peter Steinberger's "weekend hack" plugged Pi's agent core into a multi-platform messaging gateway — and it went viral because the engine underneath was solid enough to carry real-world, multi-channel workloads.

 The Extension System

-Extensions are TypeScript modules loaded by jiti — a runtime TypeScript/ESM transpiler that works without a build step.
-This enables hot-reload: edit the .ts file, type /reload, and changes are live immediately.
+Extensions are TypeScript modules loaded by jiti — a runtime TypeScript/ESM transpiler that needs no build step.
+That enables hot-reload: edit the .ts file, type /reload, and your changes are live.

 Extension Structure